Degree Programme in Service Innovation and Design

 The entrance examination

 The entrance examination involves advance material.
 The entrance examination consists of a three-hour written test.
 Some of the questions are related to the articles included in the advance material.
 The second part of the examination is a group discussion.
-The programme is suitable for students with genuine interest in service design who are outgoing and ready to share their skills and competence.
+The programme is suitable for students with genuine interest in service design and ready to share their skills and competence with their peer-students.
 They are capable of working with people representing different cultures and they are sensitive in recognising different backgrounds.

 Commitment is expected of the students, as it affects the work of the entire group.